syedumerahmedcode/builder-pattern/README.md

 ## Contact Information

 How to reach me?
 At [github specific gmail account](syed.umer.ahmed.code@gmail.com).
-Additionally, you can reach me via [Linkedin](https://www.linkedin.com/in/syed-umer-ahmed-a346a746/) or at [Xing](https://www.xing.com/profile/SyedUmer_Ahmed/cv)
+Additionally, you can reach me via [Linkedin](https://www.linkedin.com/in/syed-umer-ahmed-a346a746/) or at [Xing](https://www.xing.com/profile/SyedUmer_Ahmed/cv).

-Original idea for this project came from [Joao Carlos Sousa do Vale](https://github.com/jcarlosvale)